sagemath/trac_to_gh/Issue 7737.md

 # Issue 7737: spkg list has the entire description as a link

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7737

 Original creator: jason